frankelavsky/academic_homepage/collab.md

 For my first 3 years, I would love to collaborate with partners in the following broader areas:

 1. Open source data science accessibility: improving data tools, products, libraries, and techniques.
 2. Government, educational, or non-profit orgs with datasets intended for public access *or* who are looking to establish accessibility policy/guidelines for data, analytics, or visualizations.
+My top priority is in the domain of "disaster and emergency information and communication" in rural, housing-insecure, carceral, low-income, multi-lingual, and low-bandwidth contexts as I look to investigate gaps that arise in intersectional accessibility.
 3. Video game, 3D graphics, museum, or physical/embodied artistic curations/archives where people with disabilities can interact with rich information in the context of play, entertainment, aesthetics, or fun-centered learning.

 ### Concrete problem areas that interest me: